We as Human (album)

-We as Human is the second and final overall studio album by Christian rock band We as Human, released on June 25, 2013, by Atlantic Records.
+We as Human is the second and final studio album by Christian rock band We as Human, released on June 25, 2013, by Atlantic Records.
 Howard Benson produced the album.
 It was their only album released on a major record label.

 Critical reception

 We as Human has received positive reception from music critics.
 Matt Collar at Allmusic noted "this is hard-hitting, but also uplifting, spiritually inclined rock that straddles the line between radio-ready melodicism and in-your-face guitar power."
 At CCM Magazine, Matt Conner wrote that "few debut albums can boast the sort of company collected on We as Human's self-titled LP," he proclaimed, "We as Human are a great rock band on their own."
 Christian Music Zine's Micah Garnett said that "it's an album that deserves to be set on repeat and played at full volume," and that "if you're a rock fan, We as Human will tickle your ears and keep you satisfied for a long time."
 In addition, Garnett felt that "We as Human's self-titled album is not only one of the best debuts [he's] heard, it's one of the best albums [he's] ever heard."
 At Jesus Freak Hideout, Mark Rice said, "With this album, We as Human has firmly placed themselves into the 'solid-but-unspectacular' category," and evoked that "there is otherwise nothing new here.
 It is a worthy debut, but don't expect anything spectacular."
 Mary Nikkel of New Release Tuesday felt that on the album "We as Human steps up to own their identity with a confidence and intensity rarely found even in long-established bands," and that the "release is a perfect storm of searing riffs, dynamic vocals, and aggression channeled into lyrics fueling the struggle of death to self and rebirth to life."
 At Christian Music Review, Daniel Edgeman said he "felt the album was produced very well with just the right amount of mellow songs, digital sound effects, and heavy sound."
 At Melodic.net, Johan Wippsson noted how the release has "a great collection of rock anthems, made for the arenas, but with a slightly heavier appearance," and felt that the album was "really good from start to end."